doctrine/orm/docs/en/reference/events.rst

 Events
 ======

-Doctrine 2 features a lightweight event system that is part of the Common package.
+Doctrine ORM features a lightweight event system that is part of the Common package.
 Doctrine uses it to dispatch system events, mainly :ref:`lifecycle events <reference-events-lifecycle-events>`.
 You can also use it for your own custom events.